veerendrakumar-github/Angularjs-validate-input-numbers-only/README.md

 # Angularjs-validate-input-numbers-only
-Angularjs having the capability to allow only numbers in textfield.see the example here.
+Angularjs having the capability to allow only numbers in textfield.see the example above.